Joana311/web-scraping/notes.md

         [x] add skeletons for loading states on the daily workouts elements in /[user] router ** still need to fix the rendering logic a bit, especially on deletion of a workout **

-    [-] finish the moving off of Mui to Tailwind
-        * mostly done.
-Just need to remove the mui table *

     [x] add muscle heat map inside of daily summary

         [ ] make it dynamic based on the muscles of selected exercises using RPE to determine the color of differnet muscles on the heatmap.